manuelcaeiro/UCI-Get.Start.w.Go-course/README.md

 # UCI-Get.Start.w.Go-course
-Code activities for all modules solved.
+Code activities for modules 2 to 4 solved.